dalmo1991/superflexPy/doc/popular_models.rst

    & \frac{\textrm{d}S_{\textrm{UR}}}{\textrm{d}t} = P - E -
    P \left(1 - \left(1-\overline{S}\right)^\beta\right) \\

-where the first term represents the precipitation input, the second term is the actual evaporation (which is equal to the potential evaporation as long as there is sufficient storage in the reservoir), and the third term is the outflow from the reservoir.
+where the first term is the precipitation input, the second term is the actual evaporation (which is equal to the potential evaporation as long as there is sufficient storage in the reservoir), and the third term is the outflow from the reservoir.